themayankjha/JAKYM/README.md

 ### Installing simpleaudio

-simpleaudio is an optional pydub dependency, however as it is essential for proper working of jakym.
-Not installing simpleaudio gives major issues on both Linux and Windows.
+simpleaudio is an optional pydub dependency, however it is essential for proper working of jakym as the playback depends on simpleaudio.

 #### On Linux